D7039E-E7032E/Project-Report/README.md

 The map merging had mixed results, as is visible in the final merge in Figure 23.
 It is however clear that the rotation part of the script is working as intended but the translation is not quite working.
 This is due to several problems, the first obvious issue it the fact that the research paper had additional steps in the calculation of the translation matrix that wasn't implemented due to time constraints.
 This included tuning it using image entropy with the histogram of the image, we are also not verifying the merged map.
 </p>
 <p>
-Another issue is the maps we are using, if you look at Figure 15 and Figure 16 there are quite few peaks which means that there is not a lot of information it can use to detect the transformations needed.
+Another issue is the maps we are using.
+If you look at Figure 15 and Figure 16 there are quite a few peaks which means that there is not a lot of information it can use to detect the transformations needed.
 In its current for it is simply comparing the longest walls to each other and since there are so few walls there are few data points to work with.
 If the maps were larger with more walls the result would most likely be more accurate.
 </p>

 ### 5.6 Further improvements